Information Bulletin: Incident and hazard reporting - electrical

 - Water in contact with, or in close proximity to exposed electrical equipment or work

 - Foreign debris or combustible material that presents a risk of fire or malfunction to the equipment

 - Unrepairable or unserviceable appliances that are in use or available for use

 - Incomplete electrical work that could result in a fire or exposure to electrical energy

-- Combustible material in close proximity to regulated equipment that has or will cause the equipment to operate in an unsafe manner
+- Combustible material in close proximity to regulated equipment that has, or will cause the equipment to operate in an unsafe manner

 - Regulated electrical work being completed by:

-- unlicenced businesses or
+- unlicensed businesses or

 - persons not qualified for the work